 Snaring the passersby

 She is not someone who spends her life trying to sell her beliefs, or any belief system, to others.
 This line could expand to include any kind of “hawking” not necessary that of a religious ideology.

-The second stanza utilizes an identical rhyme scheme to the first.
-In these lines the speaker continues to explain what her life isn’t like.
-She begins with a simple action of not “blink[ing]” her eye.
+The second stanza of ‘Sea Fevers’ utilizes an identical rhyme scheme to the first.
+In these lines, the speaker continues to explain what her life isn’t like.
+She begins with a simple act of not “blink[ing]” her eye.
 The speaker does not see herself as being the type of person who takes joy in the “tufts of gray sea mosses.”

 It is not entirely clear why the speaker does not “blink” a “glittering eye” around the natural setting of the seaside.
 It could reference something in her past, or perhaps any pleasure she might take from nature is overruled by another aspect of her life.

 In the second set of lines, she adds another experience to the list of those she does not participate in.
 This is the last of the poem before she turns to the nature of her own life.
 The speaker does not go up on the “high road” or the main street of her town.
 Here, she does not “ply” or sell and “trade” her “guilts and glosses.”